Swap to Performing arts or Games or go back to all job sectors

 You can get into this job through:

-Many copy editors have a degree.
+Many copy editors and sub-editors have a degree.
 Most subjects are accepted.

 You may need subject matter expertise or a specific degree to work in specialist publications, like scientific, medical or technical journals.